Pete's Philly Cheese Steak

 2 rolls (try to find something pretty spongy... not too dense)

 This will make 2 gigantic sandwiches.

-Cut the steak into thin strips against the grain.
+You can cut the steak into thin strips against the grain.
 Season with season salt and set aside.
-If you

-are using a thick steak you may want to freeze it a bit first.
-This makes it easier to cut into
+If you are using a thick steak you may want to freeze it a bit first.
+This makes it easier to cut

 Add 2 Tbsp olive oil to a large pan, crank up the heat and stir fry the peppers and onions with